 If your dog already has a chain-link run outside, drape half of the run with landscape fabric for shade.
 Because landscape fabric prevents light while still permitting oxygen and moisture through, it’s a great medium for shade.
-Your dog won’t lose air flow but will avoid harsh sun rays, especially if you purchase one with UV resistance.
+Your dog won’t lose airflow but will avoid harsh sun rays, especially if you purchase one with UV resistance.

 Purchase a sun sail kit for a flexible triangle of screen-like fabric to hang up for your pet’s shade—without blocking any breeze.
 Add additional sun sails as needed to create a larger shady space.
 Most sun shades are made of material that blocks the majority of UV rays.
 Sun sails allow water to pass through, so rain won’t pool and weigh down the fabric.
 Sun sails are the perfect dog canopy shelter to protect your dog from heavy sun exposure.

 A pet-sized pergola made with wooden pallets is another option for forming shade without blocking the breeze.
 Use one pallet to serve as the roof for a more open area.
 For a slightly more enclosed shelter, use pallets for both the roof and three of the walls.

 Hang a retractable sun shade you can utilize when you need to generate some shade on your deck or patio.
-Your pet will love the protection you’ve given him from the heat and direct sunlight.
+Your pet will love the protection you’ve given from the heat and direct sunlight.

 With an A-frame roof, Fido will have a spot out of the sun.
 By leaving two of the four sides open, you’ll ensure your dog has airflow to help him stay cool.

 A pop-up canopy constructed of PVC pipe and tent-like material can create a tunnel where your pup can escape for lower temperatures.
 Similar to the A-frame roof above, this allows for air to pass through and cool your dog in the process.
 The pop-up PVC canopy can make the perfect custom outside canopy for your dogs.
 Beyond providing shade, this solution can also act as a dog rain canopy, allowing your pet to stay dry outdoors.

 If your porch or patio is currently without an awning, you’ll want to consider adding one to your home for the safety and comfort of your dog.
 An awning is a wise permanent addition to provide protection from the elements.